AndreasHeine/opcua-sub-to-mqtt/README.md

+## This Repository is not related to OPC UA Part 14 (Pub/Sub)!
+I am using i custom JSON-Format.

 # opcua-sub-to-mqtt

-## This Repository is not related to OPC UA Pub/Sub!
-I am using i custom JSON-Format.

 ### OPC UA Server -> OPC UA Client / MQTT Publisher -> MQTT Broker

 Its a small example how to forward OPC UA Subscription Notifications to MQTT in a uniform way (e.g. in a Unified-Namespace).